 All operations in this step must be performed by an administrator of your Google Workspace domain.

-- Sign in to your Google Workspace domain’s Admin console using a domain administrator account.
+- Sign in to the Google Admin console using an administrator account in your domain.

 - From the main menu in the top-left corner, select Security > API controls.

 - Click MANAGE DOMAIN WIDE DELEGATION in the “Domain wide delegation” section.